HomeSite Map

 Song Structure and Style

-The structure of this song is a unique one for The Beatles thus far.
+The structure of this song is a unique one for The Beatles up to this point.
 We see here a back-and-forth pattern between a refrain and a verse.
-Each refrain and verse contains subtle changes in lyrics so there is no constant unchangeable bridge or chorus as we’re used to hearing in The Beatles early catalog.
-What we end up with is a 'refrain/ verse/ refrain/ verse/ refrain/ verse/ refrain' structure (or abababa), the final refrain extended for an appropriate conclusion.
+Each refrain and verse contains subtle changes in lyrics so there is not a constant unchangeable bridge or chorus as we’re all used to hearing in The Beatles early catalog.
+What we end up with in this case is a 'refrain/ verse/ refrain/ verse/ refrain/ verse/ refrain' structure (or abababa), the final refrain being extended for an appropriate conclusion.

-Because of the chord structure of the verses, they actually act as a bridge between each refrain.
-Bold background harmonies are heard against George’s double-tracked lead vocals throughout the verse until the last line, which brings all three vocalists harmonizing together “she’s an angel sent to me.”
-The verses are actually nine measures long, extended during this last line to create an adequate segue back into the refrain.
+Because of the chord structure of these verses, they actually act as a bridge between each refrain.
+Bold background harmonies are heard against Harrison’s double-tracked lead vocals throughout the verse up until the last lyric, which brings all three vocalists harmonizing together on the line “she’s an angel sent to me.”
+The verses are actually nine measures long, extended during this last lyric line to create an adequate segue back into the refrain.

-This segues into another refrain identical in structure except for different replies from George in his answer lyrics.
-Then athe song goes into another verse which is also identical in structure and style apart from different lyrics.
+This segues into another refrain that is identical in structure except for different replies from George in his answer lyrics.
+Then the song moves into yet another verse which is also identical in structure and style apart from different lyrics.
 This time the background vocals chime in on the final line “listen can’t you see.”

-A third refrain is then heard, which is identical structurally and lyrically to the second refrain except for a couple extra “no”s in George’s lead lines.
+A third refrain then occurs, this one being identical structurally and lyrically to the second refrain except for a couple extra “no”s in George’s lead lines.
 The third verse which follows changes things up a bit by having the background vocalists (Paul to the fore) sing the first four measures alone, while we get back to the regular three vocalist format for the last five measures, going back to the last line of the first verse, “she’s an angel sent to me.”

-The final refrain is completely identical to the third refrain except that it is extended to sixteen measures in order to act as a suitable ending.
-The final four measures continue the 'warning / disbelief' dialog lyrically while we hear a return of the introductory 'Latin' guitar phrases at the same time.
-Instead of the fade-out ending of the original version by The Donays, the group brings the song to a full conclusion similar to how they ended it when played live at The Cavern and elsewhere.
+The last refrain is identical to the third refrain, with the exception being that it is actually extended to sixteen measures in order to act as a suitable ending.
+The last four measures continue the "warning / disbelief" dialog lyrically while we witness a return of the introductory "Latin" guitar phrases at the same time.
+Instead of the fade-out ending of the original version by The Donays, the group brings the song to a full conclusion similar to how they undoubtedly concluded the song when played it live on stage at The Cavern and elsewhere.

-As stated earlier, the lyrics are depicting friends warning the singer that his new love interest has a reputation for breaking hearts, while the lead singer counters with disbelief and claims “she’ll never hurt me.”
-The clever use of lyrics was no doubt a feature that attracted The Beatles to the song, one example being all of the repeated “devil” and “angel” comparisons.
+As detailed above, the lyrics are here depicting friends warning the vocalist that his new love interest has a reputation for breaking hearts, while the lead singer counters with disbelief and claims “she’ll never hurt me.”
+The clever use of lyrics was undoubtedly a feature that attracted The Beatles to the original version, one example being all of the repeated “devil” and “angel” comparisons.
 Another is the clever rhyming of “don’t take chances if your romance is,” which is similar to many songs in the Lennon / McCartney catalog, such as “it won’t be long till I belong to you.”

-Concerning the lyrics, The Beatles purposely made the gender change from "Devil in His Heart" to "Devil In Her Heart" with all the necessary alterations throughout the song.
-There was one inadvertent error made as well, due to them trying to decipher the lyrics from the original record.
+Concerning the lyrics, the group purposely made the gender change from "Devil in His Heart" to "Devil In Her Heart" with all the necessary alterations throughout the song.
+However, there was one inadvertent error made as well, due to the group trying to decipher the lyrics from the original record.
 "No, not me will he deceive" was mistakenly interpreted as "no-no-nay will she deceive."
 Interestingly, they sang the correct line during their BBC performance two days earlier, but changed it to “no-no-nay” when recording it properly in EMI Studios.
 And when The Beatles returned to the song six years later (January 7th, 1969) for an impromptu run-through of the song, Lennon is heard correcting McCartney's remembrance of the lyrics, still insisting these lyrics as "no-no-nay."

 Also noteworthy are the background vocals of John and Paul, which emphasize an effective 'nagging' quality that is appropriate to the lyrics of the song.
 Although the rhythm guitar and bass are rudimentary throughout, Lennon and McCartney provide these essential ingredients to create the full picture and round out an impressive cover version of an obscure song.